abscosmos/BluetoothTimeout/README.md

 # BluetoothTimeout
-Application to automatically disconnect a Bluetooth device after a timeout.
+Application for disconnecting one or more Bluetooth devices after a timeout.

 ![App demo](./assets/showcase.jpg)